haidog-yaqub/MeanFlow/README.md

 Building upon [Just-a-DiT](https://github.com/ArchiMickey/Just-a-DiT) and [EzAudio](https://github.com/haidog-yaqub/EzAudio).

-iMF support is ported to PyTorch, building upon the official JAX repo [imeanflow](https://github.com/Lyy-iiis/imeanflow).
-Thanks to the authors for releasing their code and checkpoints.
+iMF support is based on the official JAX repo [imeanflow](https://github.com/Lyy-iiis/imeanflow).
+Thanks to the authors for releasing their code.

 ## Like This Project?